humanshield314/demos/README.md

+# Learn React
+Just a place to learn react.
+Using [handsonreact](https://handsonreact.com/) and vite to learn some of the basics.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.